Should I use primer before I paint?

+YES!
 Back in the day (you know, 30+ years ago), oil paint was the go-to product for walls.
 And while I still have clients who prefer it over latex (the 80+ crowd), most people are realizing that the quality of latex has improved so much that there’s no NEED to use oil paint.

 How to tell if it’s oil paint…

-- Take a Q-tip or a rag (if you have white/light paint, use a darker coloured rag or cloth)
+- take a Q-tip or a rag (if you have white/light paint, use a darker coloured rag or cloth)

-- Dip it in rubbing alcohol or nail polish remover (NOT the acetone-free type)
+- dip it in rubbing alcohol or nail polish remover (NOT the acetone-free type)

-- If the paint comes off and gets gooey, it’s latex
+- if the paint comes off and gets gooey, it’s latex

-- If the paint feels maybe mildly tacky, but otherwise stays put, it’s oil (and you’re screwed…just joking…kind of)
+- if the paint feels maybe mildly tacky, but otherwise stays put, it’s oil (and you’re screwed…just joking…kind of)